websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 `sslKeyPath` (_/path/to/instance.key_): Set the path to the PEM encoded file containing the private key.

-`sslCertificatePath` (_/path/to/instance.crt_): Set the path to a PEM encoded file containing the certificate (or certificate chain) that will be presented to clients when they connect.
+`sslCertificatePath` (_/path/to/instance.crt_): Set the path to a PEM encoded file containing the certificate (or certificate chain) that is presented to clients when they connect.
 Defaults to `/path/to/instance.crt`.

 `sslCertificateAuthoritiesPaths` (_["/path/to/ca.crt"]_): Provide a list of paths to trusted PEM encoded certificate files.

 `certificateFormat` (_PKCS#12_): Specify the certificate format (`PEM` or `PKCS#12`).

-`requiresAuthentication` (_false_): If enabled, connections with Elasticsearch/X-Pack are authenticated with the configured username and password.
+`requiresAuthentication` (_false_): If enabled, connections with Elasticsearch/X-Pack are authenticated with the configured user name and password.

-`username` (_elastic_): If Requires Authentication is enabled, set the username for authenticating to Elasticsearch is required.
+`username` (_elastic_): If Requires Authentication is enabled, set the user name for authenticating to Elasticsearch is required.

 `password`: If Requires Authentication is enabled, a password is required.